A recent news article has prompted me to examine the problem of warranting civil disobedience over the force of law.

 The issue is becoming familiar.
 According to the local newspaper, a twenty-nine year old man was arrested on multiple counts for threatening a municipal water company employee who wished to read his meter.
 The suspect was “wearing full body armor with a knife strapped to his chest, a Kevlar helmet with a face mask and armed with pepper spray.”
 After a brief standoff he was physically subdued by a law officer and arrested.
 Questioning revealed he was a member of Sovereign Citizens movement and had had multiple previous scrapes with the law.
 Followers of the movement think, “they can decide which laws to obey and which to ignore” according to the Southern Poverty Law Center.
 He also told arresting officers he hoped to “go to Pakistan in two years so he could fight and maybe die for something ‘that was good and true.’”
 But he had been found psychologically unfit for military service by the U.S. government.

 I begin with this rather absurd case because most persons would find it easy to make sense of.
-We think this homeowner too extreme, that his cause goes too far, is too outlandish and extreme.
+We think this homeowner too extreme, that his cause goes too far, is too outlandish a defense of liberty.
 But that implies a clarity I think lacking about admirable civil disobedience versus civic responsibility.
 In any conflict between rights and law, where are the boundaries and where is the sweet spot that balances the interests of some against the interests of others?
-Is that even a valid question?
+Is that even a valid phrasing of the issue?
 More to the point, are interests synonymous with rights?
 It is troubling to suppose that the ideal is always in the middle– that some fulcrum exists that finds the balance point– for in a totalitarian state that point might be far too close to the interests of the state while in a libertarian dream world, it might celebrate all the chaos of a gold rush boomtown.
 The notion that we can’t pick and choose which laws to obey rings true, yet we erect monuments to our Founding Fathers, whose picking and choosing spawned a new pattern demanding citizen sanction.
 Ditto for Gandhi, Walesa, Mandela, and King.
 So we certainly cannot say what parents always say to their children: a good citizen always obeys the law.

-It is, of course, quite possible to take seriously the notion that we are not at all bound to law except by our own consent as the examples cited at the beginning of this essay argue.
+It is, of course, quite possible to take seriously the notion that we are not at all bound to law except by our own consent as the example cited at the beginning of this essay argues.
 This, after all, underlies the myth of the original social contract– and recall that Locke also argued that each of us renegotiates that contract as soon as we decide to accept the law’s dictates– so what was good for our ancestors should be good enough for us.
 But that notion quickly produces the dyspeptic realization that any government is an impingement on our freedom.
 This certainly seems the position of the originator of the term “civil disobedience.”
 Thoreau’s famous line about that government being best that governs least vivifies the libertarian position that any path out of the state of nature involves reluctant sacrifice of freedom in exchange for security.
 I think the widespread acceptance of this view explains a big chunk of today’s resentment of government.
 That seems an inevitable outcome of taking social contract seriously as does the brute libertarianism that follows.
 But a careful reading of Civil Disobedience raises doubts about whether civil libertarians should make Thoreau their patron saint.
 And if we reject the warrant Thoreau used to derive his view of government, what befalls the argument for civil disobedience that flows from it?

 But we see something else as well: Thoreau’s confidence in his own moral rectitude was more absolute than Kant with all his admiration for practical reasoning could have imagined.
 Throughout Thoreau’s writings, and especially in Walden and Civil Disobedience, we see a disdain for convention coupled with an almost strutting confidence in his own moral superiority to those mass of men living in quiet desperation.
 The former fuels Thoreau’s contempt for social contract theory, which at its center regards political arrangements as conveniences invented to procure the desires of the majority without regard to moral judgment.
 Thoreau even goes so far as explicitly to condemn William Paley’s The Principles of Moral and Political Philosophy (1785) precisely because it, like social contract theory, bases government on grounds of practical convenience rather than justice (though Paley also skewers social contract theory for its other falsities, among them the myth of the state of nature).
 But echoing through Thoreau’s writing is the deeper appeal to justice, to right, and to divine providence combined with an absolute confidence that he and not that mass of men might decide which laws satisfy justice and which offend it.
 What grounds such a judgment?

 It grows from the same confidence that sees anarchy as avoidable and wisdom as universally available if not universally embraced.
 Thoreau could reject the contractarian argument that conflict among citizens is inevitable for the same reason he could reject Kant’s careful constructions about the limits of reason: Thoreau embraced the Romantic pantheism that was flooding Western culture in the first half of the nineteenth century (see “The Victorian Rift”).
 Therefore, he could assert with confidence, “What I think is right is right; the heart’s emphasis is always right.”
 The receptive heart in tune with nature could hardly avoid knowing the good and adhering to it as well.
 With such ready access to indubitability, who could blame him for his disgust with those who would put self-interest above justice?
 To determine it, one must ignore compacts and laws, crowds and opinions, in favor of a higher and more intuitive knowledge that the god-in-nature provides, so long as she could clear away the delusionary and conflicting propaganda advanced by the majority.
 This is Thoreau’s answer to the thorny question of when one is entitled to practice civil disobedience.
+Its level of trust echoes the power of pre-Reformation authority without the bothersome need to forfeit moral agency but promising the same infallibility (see “Premodern Authority”).
+It anticipates the unlimited preferential freedom of the postmodern virtual circle without requiring a subjectivist ethic (see “What Is the Virtual Circle?”).
+It is indubitable belief, an epistemological absurdity (see “Knowledge, Trust, and Belief”).
+As a temptation to moral clarity, it is a snare and a delusion, but as a foundation for law, it is a disaster (see “Belief in the Public Square”).

 Seen in the cynical light of a postmodern age, Thoreau’s emphasis on individual moral autonomy seems so attractive as to make him a prophet to that age (as were Kierkegaard in religion and Nietzsche in epistemology for much the same reason).
 But his Romantic warrant seems quaint and pitiable, which explains why it is less celebrated today.
 Facing it prompts a Tooth Fairy kind of moment.
 If we can’t trust god-in-nature to reveal to our intuitions when laws are unjust and we also can’t trust a social contract rooted in a fiction, founded on convention, and moored to no fixed conception of rights, and if positivist and divine command theories make no provision whatsoever for retention of rights, what can we trust to litigate the defensibility of any act of civil disobedience?